 But then, why do some companies stay longer than necessary with their original business models?
-Because they stop thinking, so the discussion.
+Because they stop thinking and therefore also discussing.

 We often observe that in order to quickly be successful, companies forget the hypotheses of their models.
 They remember the answers, but they forget the questions that originally arose.

 Business becomes culture and the risk is that people accept that culture without questioning whether the hypotheses are still valid.

 Clear and precise ideas are the most dangerous: nobody dare to change it.

 Therefore, it is easy to see companies that insist on outdated products or solutions.
 The business model is like a sail of a boat.
 When the wind direction or force suddenly change, we must remodel the sail.